 Crowdpear Risks

 When evaluating a P2P platform, investors should look very carefully at the possible risk factors and weigh them up before making an investment.
-What do you have to look out for at Crowdpear?
-Where are the risks and how should they be assessed?
+What do investors need to look at when it comes to Crowdpear?
+Where are the underlying risks and how can those be assessed?

 The platform itself offers an initial overview.
 In this document, Crowdpear lists a number of possible risks, including default risks or recovery difficulties.